rayrwang/kine/README.md

 The HUD readouts are invisible to servers.
 The movement and inventory features — autopilot, fall prevention, crash protection, dodge, auto-swap — send normal-looking inputs and packets and are lower risk, but a strict anti-cheat could still flag things like an armor swap mid-flight.
 The aimbot is the one feature that's reliably bannable.
 Use accordingly.

 ---

-Client side only, cheats are disabled by default, enable in settings (press K to open).

 kinematics